-The Ohio Department of Transportation plans to implode a half-century-old southbound steel truss section of the of the old Jeremiah Morrow Bridge on Sunday.
-Part of an old northbound section of the bridge in Warren County was brought down by explosives on May 11, 2014.
+The Ohio Department of Transportation’s attempts to bring down a half-century-old southbound steel truss section of the of the old Jeremiah Morrow Bridge in April 2017 was the latest are example of a large-scale implosion.

-In the meantime, here are 6 other times explosives have been used to bring down area structures:
+Here are six other times explosives have been used to bring down area structures:

 First came a 20-second string of explosions then a mushrooming cloud of dust floating across downtown when Rike’s Department Store came down.